NOAA-EMC/global-workflow/README.md

 defaults/case.yaml is the top-level structure of the configuration system, consisted of a series of XX_settings blocks.
 Each of the blocks describes the source of information that it got from, and form a "!MergeMapping" object in YAML.
 Typically, these information started from "defaults" and then overriden by the case file.

 In each of the XX_settings file, the first line is the title and label of this piece of file.
 For example: "ice_defaults: &ice_defaults".
 By doing this, CROW will be able to locate "ice_defaults" to here when reads "doc.ice_defaults" in the defaults/case.yaml.
 The following lines are standard key-value pairs.
+Each of the key-value pair serves the purpose of adding one configuration variable and setting it's default value.

 In order to add new variable and set a default, you could either add "Varname : Value" pair into an existing YAML files in workflow/default, or create a new YAML file under workflow/default.
 The later solution should only be chosen when the earlier one doesn't work out.